Cancer Facts for Women

 * If the test is positive, a colonoscopy should be done.

 If you are at high risk of colon cancer based on family history or other factors, you may need to be tested at a younger age with colonoscopy.
-Talk to a health professional about your risk for colon cancer to know when you should start testing.
+Talk to a health care provider about your risk for colon cancer to know when you should start testing.

 What you can do